PaulieScanlon/gatsby-remark-sticky-table/README.md

 ## 📝 Markdown

-And that's it 💥 Juts use markdown as you normally would to create tables and let `gatsby-remark-sticky-table` do the rest.
+And that's it 💥 Just use markdown as you normally would to create tables and let `gatsby-remark-sticky-table` do the rest.

 ```
 | Header one | Heder two | Header three |